 Provide Online Ordering Options

 More and more retail stores are trying to find a middle ground in order to compete.
 The option to order products online and pick up at the store is one of the most popular trends.
 Many clothing retailers are now offering same-day pickup for online orders.
 Some, like Nordstom, even have curbside pickup.
 Many grocery stores are also offering online ordering with free pickup, including Kroger, Whole Foods, and Vonn’s.
+As an added bonus, this will also cut down on long lines and your average checkout times.

 This should be a relatively simple addition to smaller retail stores as well.
 This way, even if your customers are crunched for time, they can still go to their favorite place.
 And the experience, though brief, is more personalized than delivery.